Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 contrast.jks	teamserver.csr
 ```

-The *teamserver.csr* can now be shared with your Certificate Authority.
-In response, they should send you a signed SSL certificate for use in your environment.
+The *teamserver.csr* can now be shared with your CA. In response, they should send you a signed SSL certificate for use in your environment.

-##  Import A Signed, Root, Or Intermediate CA Certificate Into Existing Keystore
+##  Import a CA Certificate

 When importing root and intermediate certificates, you will need to be aware of a small change to the `-alias` and `-file` options.

-As a general rule, most purchased SSL certificates will be recognized as valid because their Root Certificate Authority is already part of the default keystore.
+As a general rule, most purchased SSL certificates will be recognized as valid because their root CA is already part of the default keystore.
 Keep in mind, this will change with your distribution and Java version.
 The default keystore can be found at `$JAVA_HOME/jre/lib/security/cacerts`.

 To view the contents of this keystore:
 ```